 hugo && firebase deploy.
 However, this might be a problem if your internet connection is slow.

 Github Pages is great even with slow internet connection – just take the public files and push.

 Cloudflare Pages deploys automatically and makes it easy to configure DNS.
 The site loads a bit faster thanks to Cloudflare’s CDN

 Netlify automates the deploy just like Cloudflare Pages, which is great for adding content.
 But it has less features than Cloudflare.

 We decided to use Cloudflare because it’s fast and is easy to deploy.
 Unlike the others, it does not have bandwidth limits.
 Instead, it limits the deploys to 500 per month.

 For people without coding skills, there are services like forestry.io that allow users to add and edit content just like any CMS.

 Update July 2022

-- Cloudflare doesn’t seem to work for all domains, so we had to use Netlify
+- Cloudflare doesn’t seem to work for all domains, so we had to use Netlify for some domains

 - We didn’t use Gitlab Pages because sometimes some internet service providers didn’t allow pushing to Gitlab